leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Gantry - Mounting A/B Idlers - 1*
 {: .fs-2 .text-grey-dk-000 }

+The belt tensioners should have the heads of their SHCS on top.

 ![Gantry - Mounting A/B Idlers - 2](../../../../assets/images/micron-26-ab-idlers-2.jpg)
 *Gantry - Mounting A/B Idlers - 2*
 {: .fs-2 .text-grey-dk-000 }